moigagoo/cliar/README.md

 pip install cliar
 ```

-Cliar runs with Python 3.6+ on Windows, Linux, and Mac.
+Cliar runs on Python 3.6+ on Windows, Linux, and Mac.
 There are no dependencies outside Python's standard library.

 ## Basic Usage

-Let's create a calculator app.
-Version 1.0.0 will implement only addition of two real numbers.
+Let's create a simple commandline calculator that can add two real numbers.

 Here's how you do it with Cliar: